 Vault Protection Feature

-In our current construct the above layers represent the work and detailed craftmanship of our lead developer Levi Meadows.
-However, we have also secured former banker-doiche ecosystem developer Nathaji Metavier for vault features which would include safety and recovery parameters designed to protect investors, product owners, and of course beneficiaries.
+In our current construct, the aforementioned layers represent the work and detailed craftsmanship of our lead developer, Levi Meadows.
+However, we have also secured former banker-doiche ecosystem developer Nathaji Metavier for vault features which will include safety and recovery parameters designed to protect investors, product owners, and of course beneficiaries.

 CCLC mainnet will be fully proof of stake.
 Validators are selected based on the top 100 largest staking accounts and organized into a queue each era.
 One era is 86,400 blocks at one second blocktime, so each era is roughly one day (24 hours).